-Canon G7 X Mark II versus Sony RX10 IV
+Canon G7 X Mark II vs Sony RX10 IV

-The Canon PowerShot G7 X Mark II and the Sony Cyber-shot DSC-RX10 IV are two digital cameras that were officially introduced, respectively, in February 2016 and September 2017.
+The Canon PowerShot G7 X Mark II and the Sony Cyber-shot DSC-RX10 IV are two digital cameras that were revealed to the public, respectively, in February 2016 and September 2017.
 Both the G7X Mark II and the RX10 IV are fixed lens compact cameras that are equipped with an one-inch sensor.
-Both cameras offer a resolution of 20 megapixel.
+Both cameras offer a resolution of 20 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX10 IV is considerably larger (93 percent) than the Canon G7 X Mark II.
 Moreover, the RX10 IV is substantially heavier (243 percent) than the G7X Mark II.
 It is noteworthy in this context that the RX10 IV is splash and dust-proof, while the G7X Mark II does not feature any corresponding weather-sealing.

 Concerning battery life, the G7X Mark II gets 265 shots out of its NB-13L battery, while the RX10 IV can take 400 images on a single charge of its NP-FW50 power pack.
 The battery packs of both cameras can be charged via USB, which can be very convenient when travelling.